OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-15.md

 ## 2 Chronicles 15:6

-Nation was crushed by nation, and city by city, for God troubled them with every kind of distress.
+Nation clashed against nation, and city against city, for God troubled them with various kinds of distress.

 ---